 Study outcomes and follow-up

-We assessed 6 clinical outcomes including ischemic stroke, ICH, hospitalization for gastrointestinal (GI) bleeding, major bleeding, all-cause death, and composite clinical outcome [24,25].
+We assessed 6 clinical outcomes including ischemic stroke, ICH, hospitalization for gastrointestinal (GI) bleeding, major bleeding, all-cause death, and a composite clinical outcome of ‘XXX’ [24,25].
 Detailed definitions of clinical outcomes are presented in Supplementary Table 1.
 Patients were censored at the clinical outcomes, end of the study period (December 2018), or the discontinuation of index treatment, whichever came first.

 Statistical analysis